Thick Forests

 If $\sC$ is any graph class, we will write the class $\bigcup_{H\in\sC}\thksf{H}$ as \thksf\sC.
 This class is hereditary if $\sC$ is hereditary, since cluster graphs are hereditary.
-Thus \textsf{thick} is an operator on graph classes which preserves heredity.
+Thus \thksf{\cdot} is a heredity-preserving operator on graph classes.

 It should be observed that graphs in $\thksf\sC$ may have very different properties from graphs in $\sC$.
-For example, bipartite graphs are perfect, but a thick bipartite graph is not necessarily perfect.
-See Fig.~\ref{fig:cycles}.
-More obviously, a tree has no holes, but even a thick edge may have an exponential number of 4-holes.
+For example, bipartite graphs are perfect, but a thick bipartite graph is not necessarily perfect, see Fig.~\ref{fig:cycles}.
+More obviously, a tree has no holes, but even a thick edge can have $\Theta(n^4)$ 4-holes.